CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/transactions-in-processes.md

 ### Internal Implementation Details

-Most of the Camunda Engine database tables contain a column called `REV_`.
+Most of the Operaton Engine database tables contain a column called `REV_`.
 This column represents the revision version.
 When reading a row, data is read at a given "revision".
 Modifications (UPDATEs and DELETEs) always attempt to update the revision which was read by the current command.
 Updates increment the revision.
 After executing a modification statement, the affected rows count is checked.
 If the count is `1` it is deduced that the version read was still current when executing the modification.
 In case the affected rows count is `0`, other transaction modified the same data while this transaction was running.
 This means that a concurrency conflict is detected and this transaction must not be allowed to commit.
 Subsequently, the transaction is rolled back (or marked rollback-only) and an `OptimisticLockingException` is thrown.